jade-r-k/jade-r-k/README.md

 # Hi, I'm Jade Kelly.
 ## Welcome to my GitHub!
-## I’m a final year student studying BSc (Hons) Creative Computing with a particular interest in JavaScript and Full Stack development.
+## I’m a BSc (Hons) Creative Computing graduate with a particular interest in JavaScript and Full Stack development.

-### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Forms' using React JS.
+###

 <!--